kyuepublic/ptychopy/README.md

 # ptychopy

-1 Need to install python3 to run the GUI and ptychopy, other needed library is in requirement.txt
+1 Need to install python3 to run the GUI and ptychopy, other needed library is in requirement.txt.(Tested OS RHEL 6.0, 7.0)

 2 Recommend conda virtual environment, for example